Salllym/etl/README.md

 # etl

-Our project is about Amazon Prime TV shows and movies.
+Our project is about Paramount TV shows and movies.
 Both datasets for our project are from [Kaggle](https://www.kaggle.com/datasets/victorsoeiro/paramount-tv-shows-and-movies).

 1. Store CSV into DataFrame